-Secure a check for the balance owed, after subtracting the earnest money you’ve already put forth.
+Secure a check for the balance owed after subtracting the earnest money you’ve already paid.
 Pull the funds together in a cashier’s check or plan for a wire transfer.

 Talk to your agent about what you owe outside of the purchase price so you can have everything ready to go.